Ask Elton

 8.36.6 Define a ‘front’.

-A front is the boundary between two air masses with different temperature and humidity characteristics.
+A front is the boundary between two air masses with different temperature and moisture characteristics.

 8.36.8 Describe the formation processes of the following frontal types: